Touring the World of Architecture: Week 18

 The Harpa has already made it to the arcspace archive.
 Get the

 A Seoul dream on the brink to nightmare

-Actually all ready old news, since it ran last week.
-Being as big a project - and financial bump - we feel this has to go out.
+Actually already old news, since it ran last week.
+Being a big project - and financial bump - we feel this has to go out.

 The project was to be a city within the city inhabited by dozens of international starchitect project's involving MVRDV, Dominique Perrault, BIG, REX, KPF, Tange Associates and several others resting on a Daniel Libeskind master plan.